jadbox/mongoose-sql/readme.md

 <img height="224px" src = "http://t10.deviantart.net/l0aLpKFx8pPp4COINIGMRXIVWuQ=/fit-in/700x350/filters:fixed_height(100,100):origin()/pre05/503a/th/pre/f/2014/341/1/5/rikki_tikki_tavi_by_hidde99-d88zxp6.png"/>

-This library covers the basic API surface of Mongoose to interface and migrate date to PostgreSQL.
+Mongoose-SQL covers the basic API surface of Mongoose [ORM for Mongo] to interface and migrate data to PostgreSQL.
+This is effectively a small ORM over PostgreSQL that resembles the Mongoose API.

-For simple use-cases, no project code changes are required aside from a SQL connection statement.
-This library requires ES6 with Node.JS 6+.
+This library requires ES6 with Node.JS 6+ and uses [Knex](http://knexjs.org/) to interface with PostgreSQL.

 ```js
 var db = require("mongoose-sql");